Source: Texas Department of Agriculture

 Corn prices were higher with cash prices picking up three cents to close at $3.39 per bushel and March futures picking up a nickel to close at $3.52 per bushel.
 Corn net sales totaled 958,600 MT for 2016-2017 and were down 23 percent from the previous week and 24 percent from the prior four-week average.
 Increases were for Mexico, Japan and Peru.
 Exports totaled 992,000 MT and were up 27 percent from the previous week and five percent from the prior four-week average.
 The primary destinations were Mexico, South Korea and Japan.

-All of the state recorded some precipitation last week, with North and West Texas, specifically along Interstate 20, receiving a half-inch of rain.
-Last week’s U.S. Drought Monitor for Texas showed some improvement in drought conditions with more than 58 percent of the state still in some stage of drought intensity, down more than one percent from last week.
-On the national level, drought conditions worsened with nearly 52 percent of the U.S. experiencing abnormal dryness or some degree of drought, over five percent points higher than last week.
+This week’s U.S. Drought Monitor for Texas showed worsening drought conditions for the state, with 24.15 percent of Texas still in some stage of drought intensity, up 3.65 percentage points from last week.
+Additionally, 1.77 percent of the state remains in severe, extreme, or exceptional drought, down 0.17 percentage points from three months ago.
+On the national level, drought conditions improved, with 50.81 percent of the U.S. experiencing abnormal dryness or some degree of drought, down four percentage points from last week.